Manual of Importing

 Exporters must also comply with the Export Control Act and associated Orders when exporting commodities from Australia.

 The Department will continue to provide certification for goods that meet the requirements of the Export Control Act.
 Exporters/ export-registered establishments are advised that some recent shipments have been delayed on entry into China, leading to commercial losses.
 While the Department will continue to facilitate market access and seek to ensure importing country requirements are up to date and accurate, the Department encourages exporters to fully consider their own risk and potential losses.
 Exporters should ensure that they have independently confirmed relevant importing country requirements.
 Exporters are urged to seek advice from importers on potential for disruption to the clearance of their shipment.

 The Department is issuing regular Market Access Advices (MAAs) to advise exporters of relevant trade developments and the status of export certification.
-Exporters are advised to refer to the latest MAA (MAA2084, issued on 9 November 2020) for the most up-to-date information.
+Exporters are advised to refer to the latest MAA (MAA2106, issued on

 Exporters are also advised to confirm with their importer or the importing country's relevant authority that they meet the importing country requirements.